ava12/llx/README.md

   - [x] aside tokens
   - [x] external tokens
   - [x] token hooks
-  - [x] non-terminal hooks
+  - [x] node hooks
   - [x] parse tree generation and manipulation
-  - [ ] error recovery

-## Implemented features

 ### Multiple sources for the same parsing process

 Parser uses source queues that may contain more than one source (prologues, epilogues, included files).
 All sources in a queue yield unified stream of tokens, there is only one limit: a token cannot span across source boundaries.
-Every token contains a pointer to the source it originates from.
+Every token fetched from source file contains a reference to its source.
+Hooks may add, drop, or seek sources freely.

 ### Multiple parsers for the same source queue

 Source queue allows using multiple parsers.
-E.g. an HTML parser hook can process embedded style sheet with a CSS parser and then continue with HTML.
+E.g. an HTML parser hook can process embedded style sheet with a CSS parser and then continue with HTML using the same queue.

 ### Multiple lexers for the same grammar